Fennec-hub/three-viewport-gizmo/docs/quickstart.md

 ## Usage

-ViewportGizmo can be integrated with [OrbitControls](https://threejs.org/docs/#examples/en/controls/OrbitControls) in just a few lines of code
+ViewportGizmo can be integrated with [OrbitControls](https://threejs.org/docs/#examples/en/controls/OrbitControls) in just a few lines of code.

 ```js {9,10,16,23}
 import * as THREE from "three";